dixonte/esphome-vcnl4010/README.md

 Thanks to [this project](https://github.com/jesserockz/esphome-external-component-examples/) without which I would have had a much harder time getting started.

-Very special thanks to Adafruit, whose [Arduino library](https://github.com/adafruit/Adafruit_VCNL4010) I referenced when creating this component.
+Very special thanks to Adafruit, whose [VCNL4010 library](https://github.com/adafruit/Adafruit_VCNL4010) I referenced when creating this component.